Free · Fast · Privacy-first

 Common situations where this approach makes a real difference:

-Debugging a broken HTML table layout
+Debugging a pricing comparison table

-Editing a data table exported from Excel or Google Sheets
+Formatting a data table exported from Excel

 When to use this guide